Company Background – Diageo’s History

 Diageo is constantly developing analysing the consumer habits in order to improve its portfolio, either by creating a new collection of its most trending gin adding new flavours or pursuing new opportunities to enter in new markets as wine.

-Diageo is a company with a high MOAT due to the fact that its distribution network and brands are difficult to replicate.
-In addition to that, the company can maintain a 4-5% organic growth/year due to the increment of people who have access to its brands and the increase of drinking awareness, which make people to choose its renowned brands instead of choosing others.
+Diageo is a company with a high MOAT because its distribution network and brands are difficult to replicate.
+In addition to that, the company can maintain a 4-5% organic growth/year due to the increment of people who have access to its brands and the increase of drinking awareness, which make people choose its renowned brands instead of choosing others.
 Diageo is well-positioned in developing countries, where this trend is increasing the most.
 Diageo’s net margin is close to 25%, which shows the easiness that the company has to transform 1 pound of revenue into profits for the shareholders.
 Moreover, it is a stable company which has reasonable debt rates (1.72%)

 Markets overreacted to COVID-19 as Diageo has continued obtaining revenues due to the high volume of sales due to retail consumption.
 This bring us the opportunity of buying a high-quality and stable business much cheaper than its fair price.
 It is a fact that the business which are able to obtain a higher ROCE, people are willing to pay higher P/E rates.
 Diageo has a competitive advantage which is going to allow it to maintain its previous cash-flows in the future, as a consequence of: